 Worthington is a very small town located in the state of Indiana.
 With a population of 1,406 people and just one neighborhood, Worthington is the 287th largest community in Indiana.
 Worthington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Worthington, you'll notice that it is more blue-collar than most other communities in America.
-41.12% of Worthington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Worthington is a town of production and manufacturing workers, service providers, and professionals.
-There are especially a lot of people living in Worthington who work in office and administrative support (12.15%), law enforcement and fire fighting (7.08%), and business and financial occupations (6.01%).
+Worthington is a blue-collar town, with 48.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Worthington is a town of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Worthington who work in office and administrative support (11.35%), healthcare (5.82%), and business and financial occupations (5.39%).

 The overall crime rate in Worthington is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The citizens of Worthington are slightly less educated than the national average of 21.84% for the average city or town: 13.80% of adults in Worthington have a bachelor's degree or advanced degree
+The percentage of adults in Worthington with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.71% of adults in Worthington have a bachelor's degree or advanced degree.

+Worthington is a somewhat ethnically-diverse town.
 The people who call Worthington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Worthington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Worthington include German, Irish, English, French, and Welsh.
+The greatest number of Worthington residents report their race to be White.
+Worthington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.20% of the town’s residents.
+Important ancestries of people in Worthington include Irish, German, English, French, and Welsh.

 The most common language spoken in Worthington is English.
 Other important languages spoken here include Spanish and German/Yiddish.